cuongtv89ks/cuongtv89ks.github.io/_posts/2017-01-4-Drone-Project-Part-1.md

 There are a lot of drone projects with open source even open hardware for users.
 However, this project I hope I can build a quadcopter by my self.
 Additionally, this project is relative with my master thesis that I am researching about using a ring gesture control device to control drone.

-I will update process in this blog.
+I will update process in this blog.\.

 <!-- more -->